Watch Our FREE Training

 3. Enter Into The Purchase Agreement

-Before making an offer on a property, you will need to do your due diligence to ensure you know the home‘s maximum allowable offer or MAO.
+Before making an offer on a property, you will need to do your due diligence to ensure you know the home‘s maximum allowable offer, or MAO.
 This calculation tells you what you can expect an investor to offer when you go to assign the contract.
-Knowing that figure will ensure you go under contract at a purchase price that still allows you to make a profit as well as compensate your Realtor.
+Knowing that figure will ensure you go under contract at a purchase price that still allows you to make a profit, as well as compensate your Realtor.

 The MAO is calculated by starting with the expected after-repair value or ARV, then subtracting fixed costs, closing costs, rehab costs, and desired profit.
 Your Realtor can do a comparable market analysis on the subject property to help get a better understanding of how much an investor will likely pay for the property.

-With your Realtor’s help, you can determine your offer, being careful not to go in too high, which could result in problems finding a cash buyer.
+With your Realtor’s help, you can determine your offer, being careful not to go too high, which could result in problems finding a cash buyer.

 Read Also: [DOWNLOAD] Purchase & Sale Agreement: Real Estate Contract